google/clusterfuzzlite/docs/clusterfuzzlite.md

    deeper bugs missed during code change fuzzing and build a corpus for use in code change fuzzing
 - Coverage reports showing which parts of your code are fuzzed
-- Modular funtionality, so you can decide which features you want to use
+- Modular functionality, so you can decide which features you want to use

 ![demo]